informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/13-concrete-composition.md

 mocks the current time with either day time or night time.
 We then implement `TimeContext` for `AppContext`, with `DummyTime` being the `Time` type.
-We also add `ShopClosedError<DummyTime>` as a variant to `AppError`, and define a `From` instance for it.
+We also add `ShopClosedError<DummyTime>` as a variant to `AppError` and define a `From` instance for it.

-As we can see in this exercise, by having all types used by the greeter components as abstract types, it becomes very easy to mock up dependencies like time without having to commit to a specific time library.
+As we can see in this exercise, by having all types used by the greeter components as abstract types, it becomes very easy to mock up dependencies such as time functionality without having to commit to a specific time library.
 The explicit dependencies also help us better understand what features are really needed from the concrete types.
-If we know that our application only need the `SimpleTime` trait, then there are more options out there that we can try out and switch easily.
+If we know that our application only needs the `SimpleTime` trait, then there are more options out there that we can try out and we can easily swap between them.

-It is also worth noting that it doesn't matter whether the concrete types `AppContext` and `BasicPerson` can have private fields or public fields.
+It is also worth noting that it doesn't matter whether the concrete types `AppContext` and `BasicPerson` have private or public fields.
 Since the components do not have access to the concrete types, all concrete fields are essentially private and can only be exposed via trait methods.